newsdev/readme_templates/ruby_gem.md

 *Instructions on how to get help with this gem or report problems.
 Are Github issues a good mechanism?*

-*Also outline future maintenance/development plans for this gem.*
+*Also outline who will be maintaining this project in the future.
+Are there plans to freeze or sunset it?*

 ## Installation